Accepting new clients: We are here to support you during Covid-19

 Call now for free a 15 minute phone consultation.

-It may be easy to think your teen is out of control when they are showing some of the normal teen behaviors we’ve listed above.
+It maybe easy to think your teen is out of control when they are showing normal teen behaviors above.
 However, that’s not necessarily being out of control.
-When we think of out of control we really mean those behaviors that really can cause harm to the teen or others.
+When we think of teens acting out, we really mean stuff that can really cause harm to the teen or others.
 If your teen showing any of the behaviors below they can cause significant problems for your teen and need to be taken care of as soon as possible!

-First, please do not mistake the out of control behaviors as ‘normal.’
+First, please do not assume behaviors that can cause harm to self or others as ‘normal.’
 When these behaviors are not addressed you and your teen will get a wake up call that is not going to be pleasant.

 Second, the earlier you let your teen know what is acceptable and what is not the better.
 If you’re not sure how to do that it’s ok we can help you with that.
 Teen counseling can better equip you and your teen for success.

 Finally, just understand that all kids and teens need to feel in control.
 So do parents.
 Teens who act out are trying to tell you they want some control over their life.
 That’s good.
 They just need to know and be shown how to do that in ways that are helpful not hurtful.
 Our Jenison teen counseling experts can help!